compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step5.md

 Here, `x` is a symbol that corresponds to the name bound by the lambda, and `b` is an expression that corresponds to the body of the lambda.
 The extra brackets around `x` aren't strictly necessary, but they'll simplify your parsing rules if you allow lambdas to take multiple arguments.

+We'll also introduce a new value type to represent the result of evaluating a lambda by itself.
+It will consist simply of a symbol paired with an expression.

-How should we interpret a lambda expression?
+Now, how should we interpret a lambda expression?

 Above, we gave a way to interpret the expression `((lambda (x) b) a)` via substitution.
 Effectively I said that to evaluate `((lambda (x) b) a)`, you evaluate `b`, but replace occurences of the symbol `x` with `a`.